MicrosoftDocs/sql-docs/docs/language-extensions/language-extensions-overview.md

 Language Extensions uses the extensibility framework for executing external code.
 Code execution is isolated from the core engine processes, but fully integrated with SQL Server query execution.
 They let you execute code where the data resides, eliminating the need to pull data across the network.

-The system stored procedure [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) is used as the interface for executing pre-compiled Java code.
+External languages are defined with [CREATE EXTERNAL LANGUAGE](https://docs.microsoft.com/sql/t-sql/statements/create-external-language-transact-sql).
+The system stored procedure [sp_execute_external_script](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-execute-external-script-transact-sql) is used as the interface for executing the code.

 Language Extensions provides multiple advantages: